TWO: BURNS(ES) AND HEDGES(ES)

 where he taught history during his last year; worked as a Methodist minister in Staunton VA;

-was in failing health from September 1928; died in Dayton in 1930 and was buried in
+was in failing health from September 1928; lived with mother and sister Florence

 Woodland Cemetery (some details taken from ~clarkobit/harold)